jacobjuneau6/cloudron-remove-script/README.md

 # cloudron-remove-script
  Script to remove cloudron from ubuntu server.

-# How to run
-	As root run.
+# Run the commands below and cloudron will be gone
 		wget https://jacobjuneau6.github.io/cloudron-remove-script/remove.sh
 		chmod a+x remove.sh
 		bash remove.sh

-	The system will reboot and cloudron will be gone!